-Form DR-15TDT (Local Option Transient Rental Tax Rates [Tourist Development Tax Rates]) is available at floridarevenue.com/forms in the Sales and Use Tax section.
-It provides a listing of county local option transient rental rates and whether the local option tax is collected by the county or by the Department of Revenue.
+Form DR-15TDT, available on the Department's website, provides a listing of county local option transient rental rates and whether the local option tax is collected and administered by the county or by the Department of Revenue.

 Column 1.
 Gross Sales - Enter the total gross amounts (rental charges) charged for transient rentals only.
 Do not include tax collected in gross sales.